-Α. Read the sentences.
+- A. Read the sentences.
 Number them in time order.
-Then check (✓) the box that gives the writer's audience.
-First, get an application form from the Office of Financial Aid in Room 232 of Administration Building.
-Next, get a letter of recommendation from one of your instructors.
-If you complete the application process and do well in your classes this year have an excellent chance of receiving a scholarship.
-After you complete the application form, write a personal statement that explains why you should receive scholarship funds.
-Finally, turn in the application form and the letters before the March 1 deadline.
-Second, fill the application out completely and accurately.
-To apply for a scholarship for next year, complete these steps.
-Who o is the audience for the paragraph? \Box students \Box parents of students В. sent pun tences.
+Then check (✓) the box that gives the writer's audience. - First, get an application form from the Office of Financial Aid in Room 232 of the Administration Building. - Next, get a letter of recommendation from one of your instructors. - If you complete the application process and do well in your classes this year, you have an excellent chance of receiving a scholarship. - After you complete the application form, write a personal statement that explains why you should receive scholarship funds. - Finally, turn in the application form and the letters before the March 1 deadline. - Second, fill the application out completely and accurately. - To apply for a scholarship for next year, complete these steps.

+Who is the audience for the paragraph? \Box students \Box parents of students

+- B. Combine the clauses and the subordinators in parentheses to make complex sentences.
 Do not change the order of the clauses.
-Use correct capitalization and ectuation. (when) Students get home from school.
-They want a quick and easy meal.
-2. (if) You look in your refrigerator.
-You should find everything you need.
-3. (after) You break two fresh eggs into a bowl.
-Mix in salt, pepper, and three tablespoo of milk. (so that) Add fresh vegetables to the mixture.
-You can increase the nutritional value of your eggs.
-5. (as) The eggs cook.
-You should push them around gently with a fork.
-6. (because) You will want to make scrambled eggs often.
+Use correct capitalization and punctuation. - 1. (when) Students get home from school.
+They want a quick and easy meal. - 2. (if) You look in your refrigerator.
+You should find everything you need. - 3. (after) You break two fresh eggs into a bowl.
+Mix in salt, pepper, and three tablespoons of milk. - 4. (so that) Add fresh vegetables to the mixture.
+You can increase the nutritional value of your eggs. - 5. (as) The eggs cook.
+You should push them around gently with a fork. - 6. (because) You will want to make scrambled eggs often.
 They are delicious and nutritious.